Welcome to Ohio State Lima Office for Disability Services

 The New Student Application helps ODS better understand the impacts of your disability and your accommodation requests.
 The application includes a file upload feature to provide ODS with your disability documentation.

 - COVID-19 Information: If you think you have been exposed to COVID-19, please follow the University’s guidelines for self-quarantine (click here).
-If you are experiencing COVID-19 symptoms that are significantly impacting your coursework, or if you have a CDC-identified higher risk medical condition, please contact ODS at email@example.com.
-We would like to discuss these impacts with you and how you may be eligible for disability accommodations.
+If you are experiencing COVID-19 symptoms that are significantly impacting your coursework, or if you have a CDC-identified higher risk medical condition, please contact ODS at firstname.lastname@example.org.
+We would like to discuss these impacts with you and how you may be eligible for COVID-Related disability accommodations.

 - Considering current community directives to promote social distancing, we understand it may be difficult for you to obtain disability documentation for registration.
 Please know that this is no cause to delay reaching out to our office.
 We are here to work with you.
 Please contact ODS at email@example.com if you have documentation concerns.